Towards open and expandable cognitive AI architectures for large-scale multi-agent human-robot collaborative learning: Introduction

 Regarding implementation and deployment aspects of the designed LfD mechanisms, these have been dominated by the adoption of Machine Learning (ML) techniques, whose continuously increasing modelling and representation learning capabilities have correspondingly led to more robust and fine-grained LfD learning potentials.
 In particular, multiple and diverse ML approaches have been employed, ranging from Gaussian Mixture Models (GMMs) \cite{Wang16}, Hidden Markov Models (HMMs) \cite{Rozo13} and Dynamic Movement Primitives (DMPs) \cite{Li15} to, more recently introduced, Recurrent Neural Networks (RNNs) \cite{Rahmatizadeh18} and Convolutional Neural Networks (CNNs) \cite{Devin18}, to name a few.

 Despite the plethora of works in the LfD field, critical research challenges of paramount importance, namely {\bf{multi-agent learning}} \cite{Hussein17} and {\bf{long-term autonomy}} \cite{Kunze18}, need to be reliably addressed, in order to promote the wide-spread use of robots in open and complex environments.
-The latter need to be also investigated in conjunction with typical challenges in Human–Robot Interaction (HRI) schemes, like developing appropriate user interfaces, variance in human performance, variability in knowledge across human subjects, learning from noisy/imprecise human input, learning from very large or very sparse datasets, incremental learning, etc.
+Regarding the former, robust solutions to multi-agent learning would enable, among others: a) sharing and aggregation of diverse knowledge/experiences among a large number of agents (especially in a multi-robot multi-human setting), b) creation of large volumes of heterogeneous and diversified datasets for training purposes, c) convergence to the development of more reliable and generalizable modules for robotic task execution and d) more efficient handling of complex tasks.
+On the other hand, enhancing long-term autonomy (i.e. enabling the robot to remain operational for as long as possible) would allow, among others: a) handling (short-, medium- or long-term) changes in the operational environment, b) managing parts of the environment that may not be fully known before system deployment or when new elements appear, c) addressing changes in user requirements (e.g. alternation of targeted tasks or how the robot should accomplish them) and d) adaptation to new knowledge (e.g. about the environment, provided by the human user, etc.) as it becomes available.
+The above need to be also investigated in conjunction with typical challenges in Human–Robot Interaction (HRI) schemes, like developing appropriate user interfaces, variance in human performance, variability in knowledge across human subjects, learning from noisy/imprecise human input, learning from very large or very sparse datasets, incremental learning, etc.